 Hydro & Spa Therapies

 Myofascial Massage I

-Question: Will some classes be offered as online classes instead?
+Question: Which classes are being offered as online classes instead?

 Answer: Yes!
-The following lecture classes will move to online, until the quarantine is over.
+The following lecture classes will be hosted online or online/on-campus.

 Question: When will I be able to re-take a class that was postponed?